kuvivek/drivingTheoryInGermany/README.md

 282. Why are you not allowed to overtake here?
 Because I
-❌may not cross over the central lane markings
+❌ may not cross over the central lane markings
 ✅ cannot maintain an adequate passing distance from the cyclists if there is any oncoming traffic
 ✅ do not have an adequate view of the road ahead
 **Comment**:  I am allowed to overtake the guide line, there are other reasons that prohibit overtaking.
 When overtaking cyclists outside